Canon 10D vs Nikon D5300

 Studio photographers will appreciate that the Canon 10D (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Nikon D5300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D: